pg-nano/pg-parser/readme.md

 ## API

-This package exports the following functions:
+This package exports the following native functions:

 - `parseQuery` (for async parsing a SQL string of one or more statements)
 - `parseQuerySync`
 - `parsePlPgSQL` (for async parsing a plpgsql string)